 READ MORE ⇒ Tucson Day Trip to Pet Friendly Tombstone

-No matter which dog friendly hikes near Tucson you decide on, always double check to be sure the pet policies haven’t changed.
-And please take care to know and follow all the rules so these trails will remain dog-friendly!
+No matter which dog friendly hikes near Tucson you decide to take, always double check to be sure the pet policies haven’t changed.
+And please take care to know and follow all the rules so these trails will remain dog friendly!
 Finally, if you’re new to hiking in the desert, check out our tips for desert hiking with a dog!